ilmannafian04/git-lab/README.md

 ### Action

 - ssh is available on default ubuntu image
+- .ssh folder is not configured, use action from marketplace to configure